 The original acrylic on canvas of ‘Victory At Last’ was inspired by the famous moment in motorsport history when Aston Martin won Le Mans outright in 1959.
 In the race, the DBR1 of Roy Salvadori and Carroll Shelby finally achieved victory for Aston Martin, which had entered every Le Mans since 1931.
 The pair’s win and the Aston Martin 1-2 outright finish was in part thanks to the blazing initial pace of a third DBR1, driven by Stirling Moss and fellow Brit Jack Fairman.

 'Break Away' was inspired by the excitement of professional cycle road racing with its foundations of speed, endurance and tactical cycling.
 A Grand Tour break is dramatically captured in acrylic on canvas as the attacking riders attempt to escape the peleton.

 When it comes to real horse power, John’s original acrylic on canvas of ‘Neck And Neck’ was inspired by the dynamism of contemporary racing and the striking colours of the jockeys’ silks.

-The colourful art design pocket squares 'Victory At Last', 'Neck And Neck' and 'Break Away' make perfect gifts for men who are fans of 'racing' whatever the source of 'horse power', whether it is for a birthday, anniversary, Christmas or simply as a thank you.
+The colourful and unusual art design pocket squares 'Victory At Last', 'Neck And Neck' and 'Break Away' make unique gifts for men who are fans of 'racing' whatever the source of 'horse power', whether it is for a birthday, anniversary, Christmas or simply as a thank you.